lexibank/tlopo/out/vol3/chapter8.md

 ## 3. Grasses

 Although grasslands are rare in the Bismarck Archipelago, grasses of course grow there, especially on the edges of forests, around garden clearings and in secondary forest.
-The most common grass in the Bismarcks is _Paspalum conjugatum_ (Figure 8.5, left), which can grow to a metre high ([Peekel 1984](../sources/Peekel1984): 48), but it appears to have been introduced from the New World (R. Gardner, pers. comm.).
+The most common grass in the Bismarcks is _Paspalum conjugatum_ ([Figure 8.5](#fig-3-8_5), left), which can grow to a metre high ([Peekel 1984](../sources/Peekel1984): 48), but it appears to have been introduced from the New World (R. Gardner, pers. comm.).
 Evans ([ch.3, §4.5](../contributions/3-3#s-4-5)) reconstructs POc _&ast;pali[s,j]i_ 'generic term for grasses and other grass-like plants'.
 She notes that the generic term for a taxon quite often represents an extension of the meaning of a term for a particular and salient subtaxon.
-There is flimsy evidence that the Proto Remote Oceanic reflex of _&ast;pali[s,j]i_ was not only the generic but by this time denoted the creeping beach grass, _Thuarea involuta_, known in Hawai'i as kuroiwa grass.
+There is flimsy evidence that the PROc reflex of _&ast;pali[s,j]i_ was not only the generic but by this time denoted the creeping beach grass, _Thuarea involuta_, known in Hawai'i as kuroiwa grass.
 This is its specific denotation in both Mwotlap (NCV) and Woleaian (Mic).

 Two less widely reflected terms, the reflexes of which are generic terms for grass, are POc _&ast;rabum_ and _&ast;(quta)quta_.